-Library services include Blackboard support for all ASC Graduate courses, document delivery for faculty and graduate students, and reference consultation with the Librarian by phone (215-898-6106), e-mail (sblack@asc.upenn.edu), appointment, or drop-in (Room 216 in the Library).
-Appointments can be made with Library Assistant Min Zhong (mzohong@asc.upenn.edu) for assistance with the basics of Blackboard.
+Reference consultation with the Librarian, Sharon Black, can be made by phone (215-898-6106), e-mail (sharon.black@asc.upenn.edu) appointment, or drop-in (Room 216 in the Library).
+Other library services include Canvas Courseware support and document delivery for faculty and graduate students.
+For assistance with Canvas and course reserves contact Library Service Assistant, Min Zhong (min.zohong@asc.upenn.edu).